Protecting gorillas in Gabon

 For 20 years The Aspinall Foundation has been reintroducing captive gorillas back into the wild from Howletts and Port Lympne wildlife parks in England to their million acres in West Africa.

 The next release

-The next stage of our Back to the Wild programme will see the transfer of four silverback brothers from Port Lympne Reserve in Kent, to our conservation project in Congo.
+The next stage of our Back to the Wild programme saw the transfer of four silverback brothers from Port Lympne Reserve in Kent, to our conservation project in Congo.